CMS Dolphin Ltd v Simonet

 CMS Dolphin Ltd v Simonet [2001] EWHC Ch 415 is a UK company law case concerning directors' duties.

-Facts

 Mr Simonet resigned from his position as managing director of CMS Dolphin Ltd (a small advertising company on Charing Cross Road) and he set up a new company.
 CMS's staff followed and so did the major clients.
-CMS sued Mr Simonet for the profits he made, alleging that he had breached his duty of loyalty to the company.
-Mr Simonet contended that he owed no duty because he had left the company.
+CMS sued Simonet for the profits he made, alleging that he had breached his duty of loyalty to the company.
+Simonet contended that he owed no duty because he had left the company.